kfogel/mailaprop/README.md

 search for "mailaprop".
 You may want to write a custom `mailaprop-skip-address-fn` as I did.

+TODO: document setting `mailaprop-address-file`

+TODO: document order of things in .emacs (but maybe fix mailaprop.el so that it's less sensitive to that order).

 TODO: update `mail-mode-hook` and `message-mode-hook`.

 TODO: document how each email address must be on its own line